Documentation

 • During validation, respondents are shown up to number_options place options at the chosen level and must select the correct one.

-• Use the lower-case codes shown above in both validation_type and reporting_type.
+• Use the lower-case codes shown above in both validation_field and report.

 • cbsa and market may return UNKNOWN for certain ZIP codes (typically in remote areas).

-• The validation_type determines the level at which the respondent must confirm their location from the provided list of options.
+• validation_field determines the level at which the respondent must confirm their location from the provided list of options.

-• The reporting_type determines the level of data included in reporting outputs.
+• report determines which geographic levels are included in reporting outputs.